Like Sage, build a concrete and mobilizing Strategic Workforce Planning

 Large companies are particularly likely to have outplacement services.
 Not only do these companies often have the budget to provide such services, but they also depend on outplacement to retain their former employees as customers, brand ambassadors and potential boomerang recruiters.
 Many smaller companies also invest in outplacement services for similar reasons, although they often choose other arrangements for budgetary reasons.

-Technology companies, which tend to be at the forefront of online brand management, have been quick to adopt virtual outplacement services for their internet-savvy employees.
-In addition, industries that experience a large number of mergers and acquisitions or other forms of market volatility also make frequent use of outplacement programmes.
+Technology companies, which tend to be forward-thinking when it comes to online brand management, have been quick to adopt virtual outplacement services for their internet-savvy employees.
+In addition, industries that experience a lot of mergers and acquisitions or other forms of market volatility also make frequent use of outplacement programs.
 Aerospace, healthcare, finance and retail all fall into this category.

 Outplacement, a corporate solution: what you need to know!

-The use of outplacement services seems to be growing in all sectors, as more and more companies are paying attention to their reputation and corporate culture.
-Today, social media and other online forums not only allow people to keep in touch with friends, but also to maintain relationships between former employees and employers.
-The provision of outplacement services can be a key way to ensure that these relationships remain positive.
+The use of outplacement services seems to be growing in all sectors, as more and more companies are paying close attention to their reputation and corporate culture.
+Today, social media and other online forums allow not only to keep in touch with friends, but also to maintain relationships between former employees and employers.
+Providing outplacement services can be a key way to ensure that these relationships remain positive.